 The Life House

 A space for calm and reflection.
+Now bookable online.

 In mid Wales, near the small town of Llanbister, amidst a landscape of rolling hills, Living Architecture invited the architect John Pawson to create a timeless house of simplicity and beauty – The Life House.